borgbase/docs.borgbase.com/setup/cli.md

 ---
 # How to Set Up Borg Backups from the Command Line on Linux and macOS

-Note: You should be comfortable using the command line.
-If you prefer a graphical, client, look into our [Vorta Tutorial](/macos/how-to-backup-your-mac-using-the-vorta-backup-gui/) instead.
+**Note**: You should be comfortable using the command line.
+If you prefer a graphical, client, look into our [Vorta Desktop Client](/setup/vorta) instead.
 These instructions should work on macOS and popular Linux flavors, like Debian, Ubuntu, as well as Red Hat, Fedora and CentOS.

 ### Introduction
-We all rely on data to help us get our job done and enhance our life.
-Think of business documents, personal pictures, source code for software projects, tax receipts or health records.
-Some of this data now lives in the cloud.
-You can sync your pictures or keep your source code on Github.
-This has left many of us with the impression that someone else is responsible for keeping our data safe.

-Since you are reading this, you probably know better.
-Cloud accounts can be blocked or compromised, syncing something is not a backup, because deletions are synced as well.
-That's why backups are still important if you have any kind of data that's important.
-Just consider this: if file or folder X was gone.
-Would it bother you?
-Could you still do your job effectively?
-If the answer is yes for any data you keep on your Macbook, then read on.

-## Goals
 In this article we will set up a backup software called Borg Backup (or Borg for short).
-There are other backup solutions for Linux or macOS, but Borg has all the features we would expect from a proper backup.
-In detail we are looking to set up a backup solution that fulfills the following requirements:
+There are other backup solutions for Linux or macOS, but Borg has all the features we would expect from a proper backup, like encryption, compression and deduplication.

-- Networked: The backup should work over the internet from any location.
-It should still work from a café, shared office or hotel room.
-This excludes external hard drives and most local NAS setups.
-- Encrypted: Most data we use every day is not top-secret, but it could still be sensitive.
-Anything you wouldn't post on Facebook is sensitive.
-This could be a mailing list, invoices, password lists or any other data that shouldn't be public.
-Especially when you handle the personal data of other people, they put their trust in you to keep it private.
-For that reason our backup needs to be encrypted in full.
-- Compressed: Compression is used to make files smaller and transmit them faster over a slow internet connection.
-Some kinds of files are very easy to compress and there is no reason not to do it.
-It also saves money if you are paying for your backup space.
-- Deduplication: This is similar to compression.
-Often we will move files or keep the same file multiple times.
-A smart backup solution should find those duplicates and only save them once.
-- Reliable: Often someone sets up a backup and never looks at it again.
-Then – often years later – a file needs to be restored and it turns out that the backup didn't work.
-So only a working backup is a usable backup.
-We need to know if our macOS backup failed or didn't run for more than X days.

 ## Prerequisites
 This tutorial assumes you are using a recent Linux, *BSD or macOS machine.
 You don't need to be a command line expert.
 All commands can be copy & pasted.

 It also assumes that you have server-based version of Borg available.
-The easiest option is to sign up for [BorgBase.com](https://www.borgbase.com), which offers a free tier of 5GB.
+The easiest option is to sign up for [BorgBase.com](https://www.borgbase.com), which offers a free tier of 10 GB.
 Other options are your own server with SSH access or one of the providers linked [here](https://www.borgbackup.org/support/commercial.html).

 ##  Step 1 - Install Borg
 In this step we will install Borg Backup and later a helper-tool to manage configuration files.
 There are [many ways to install Borg](https://borgbackup.readthedocs.io/en/stable/installation.html).
 Here just the most common ones.
 For more details, just look at the [Borg installation guide](https://borgbackup.readthedocs.io/en/stable/installation.html).